 Also, smoke inhalation can cause severe health damage to the victim.
-And is not always detected quickly.
-When severe smoke inhalation goes undetected or untreated, it can have serious health effects.
+And harm to your lungs always detected quickly by medical doctors.
+Most of all, when severe smoke inhalation goes undiagnosed or untreated, the health effects may be disastrous.

 Just Who Are the Most Vulnerable Groups to Smoke Inhalation?

 - Workers at locations where danger exists for smoke and fire remain common victims of these cases.